 For brands to know their customers is only part of the puzzle.
 Customers will gravitate toward those brands that use these insights to offer customers the best, most personalized experience.
 If your brand isn’t doing it correctly, someone else will.

 The best brands will also recognize that the customer is a moving target, with increasingly dynamic and real-time customer journeys.
 It now takes more than meeting expectations at a single interaction point, but instead requires offering a positive and consistent experience across every physical and digital touchpoint.
 A customer should feel brands know them and are putting them first at every stage of their journey, whether they walk into a retail store, interact on a mobile device, or read a piece of direct mail.

-How can you tell if your business is customer focused?
+How can you tell if your business is customer focused or transaction focused?
 There are three key questions to ask.

 - Is there a unified customer profile that is continually updated and accessible?
 Brands can collect extensive customer information, but it’s not valuable if they are unable to access it.
 Streaming behavioral data needs to be integrated into the customer golden record if it is to be usable.
 Data in a data lake needs to be cleansed, matched, and integrated to be used in analytic models.
 Anonymous consumer identities need to be resolved to market to them.
 An up-to-date single customer view needs to be available to the front line to best serve customers in the moment of need.
 These needs can all be resolved with a customer data platform (CDP), a new type of operational data environment that ingests an enterprise’s data from all sources and provides a customer golden record available at low latency to all touchpoints and users across the enterprise.